Presenter Resources

 Coaching Program

 The ADRP Conference Coaching Program is designed to provide upcoming conference presenters with a bonus resource to help thoroughly plan, prepare, develop, and practice running their conference presentations.
-Volunteer ADRP members with presentation experience will be paired up with those scheduled to present at the 2023 International Conference and will act as a mentor and resources for the months leading up to the conference.
+Volunteer ADRP members with presentation experience will be paired up with those scheduled to present at the 2025 International Conference and will act as a mentor and resources for the months leading to the conference.

 Want to get paired with a coach?